Skip to content

 What language is Canadian English?

-Canadian English is a dialect of English.
+Canadian English is a dialect of the English language.

 Which region is Canadian English associated with?